railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

    *Entering an order for three computers*

 Then confirm the quotation to convert it to an order.
-If you return to the product form you'll see the virtual stock is now smaller than the real stock.
-That happens because three products have been reserved by the order that you created, so they can't be sold to another customer.
+If you return to the product form you will see the virtual stock is now smaller than the real stock.
+That happens because three products have been reserved by the order that you created, so they can not be sold to another customer.

-Start the scheduler through the menu :menuselection:`Manufacturing --> Compute All Schedulers`.
+Start the scheduler through the menu :menuselection:`Warehouse --> Schedulers --> Compute Schedulers`.
 Its functionality will be detailed in :ref:`ch-mnf`.
 This manages the reservation of products and places orders based on the dates promised to customers, and the various internal lead times and priorities.